jleahred/jle_cpp_tk/README.md

 ## About
 ### Why

-C++ is not the safest programing language in the world.
-In fact, it's easy to produce *undefined behaviour* working with C++.
-In several cases, it would be interesting to work in a safe way (no body like crashes).
-Working in a team (generally different levels), it's also desirable to have safety in mind.

-Some years ago I wrote a C++ toolkit with regular expressions, tuples, class definition IDL, fsm IDL, config files.
-LL(n) parser, signal-slot, monotonic date time with adjustments...

-These last years, C++'s world has moved a lot.

-Now gcc and other compilers run a lot of features from C++11, C++14 and partially from C++17

-Some of the tools I wrote or added to my library, are not necessary any more.
-The implementation and API can also be improved.

-For example...
-I wrote a smart_pointer called CountPtr.
-I also wrote code to manage tuples, I wrote a beautiful, platform independent, safe, and easy to use classes to deal with date_time and durations, I added a small wrapper library for PCRE regular expressions.
-These features have been added to C++

-Now, we also have type inference, lambdas, variadic templates, initializer lists...

-It's time to enjoy and write a new set of tools based on modern C++ (more reduced than previous one, but with a better language)
+C++ is growing incredible fast and it will continue in next future.
+A more complete library, variadic templates, lambdas, string-view, smart-pointers, move semantic, concurrency, files, initializer lists, type inference...

+To learn, to practice new features from C++, to have a toolset to complete c++ library, to program in c++ with less "undefined behavior"

+Once upon a time...

+I wrote some rules and c++ tools to help colleagues with no experience in C++ to survive with it.

+But later, I discover It was pleasant to work with these tools, safe, easy to use, low dependencies...
+I'm also very interested in doing safe programs (no crashes)

+This toolset compiles with modern C++ (and will be, c++ feature), but is not fully idiomatic.
+Some of the tools has been added to C++ (regular expressions, tuples, date time...), and there are new ways to solve most of the problems.

+Let's enjoy and learn new C++.
+Let's have toolkit working with new C++.
+Let's create your basic tools to develop from scratch.
+It's a great excuse!!!

+I loved my CountPtr implementation, I did with tuples what was possible and having my own tuples has been very interesting, now all this things... will be replaced by std implementation or a new development using new c++.

+I know It will be necessary to rewrite some parts of the library in order to be updated to last versions of C++.
+It's part of the game.

-Previously I wrote the documentation with **asciidoc**, muse over emacs and doxys.
-Now I'm going to do it with doxygen (I'm not a fan of these kind of tools, I prefer something like asciidoc or muse, but it's a standard).
+Previously I wrote the documentation with **asciidoc**, muse over emacs and doxys on some projects.
+Now I'm going to do it with doxygen (I'm not a fan of these kind of tools, I prefer something like asciidoc or emacs/muse, but it's a standard).

 ### Directives